Holly Hill, South Carolina

 Holly Hill is a town in Orangeburg County, South Carolina, United States.
+Prior to 1910 it was located in the northwest portion of Saint James Goose Creek Township.
 The population was 1,277 at the 2010 census.

-Prior to 1910 it was located in the northwest portion of Saint James Goose Creek Township, Berkeley County.
+As of 2023, the estimated population is 1,252.

 History

 Dantzler Plantation and Providence Methodist Church are listed on the National Register of Historic Places.